Arkansas Minimum Wage for 2017, 2018

 The Arkansas minimum wage was last changed in 2008, when it was raised $2.25 from $6.25 to $8.50.
 Arkansas' minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

-As of January 1st 2016, the Arkansas Minimum Wage has been raised to $8.00 per hour, an increase of .50 cents over last years rate of $7.50 per hour.
-The minimum wage is also scheduled to rise again to $8.50 on January 1, 2017.
+The Arkansas minimum wage is currently $8.50 per hour.
+Past increases include: January 1st 2016, $8.00 per hour, an increase of .50 cents over the previous years rate of $7.50 per hour.
 All of these minimum wage increases are based on a voter approved initiative on November 4th 2014.
 Previously, Arkansas had not updated their minimum wage since 2006, and the Federal Minimum Wage took precedence.

 Arkansas exempts casual domestic workers (like babysitters and caregivers), employees at small newspapers, Federal government employees, and some farm workers from the minimum wage.
 Arkansas' minimum wage laws are only applicable to employers of 4 or more employees.